patbcole117/tinyC2/README.txt

 ################################################################################

 From the bottom up Beacons (represented by "B" in the diagram) call out to Nodes (represented by "N" in the diagram).
-This call occurrs on a periodic adjustable interval.
+This call occurs on a  periodic adjustable interval.
 The  communication  is  handled by a  modular  interface  known  as a "CommsPackage".
 CommsPackages are designed to be hot-swapped out; they abstract away the  complexities  of  networking  protocols  and allow the  communications between beacon  and node  to be adjusted  on the  fly.
 This can  be  done  for a variety of reasons including to  obscure  communications  or  enhance  security.

 The beacon messages are then transferred to the Node Dispatcher through a shared channel.
 The Node Dispatcher is responsible for managing a stable of  Nodes  and handling messages between the beacons and the Nodes.
 The  Node  Dispatcher  will parse beacon messages, make requests to the DB Manager,  and  formulate  replies for the Node to send back to the Beacon.

 The DB Manager handles all direct database operations.
 It it utilized by the API and Node Dispatcher to save the state of the Node Stable as well as record Agent Data, Queued Jobs, and log Messages.

-The API facilitates the managment of Nodes, Job Queueing, and querying of database information.
+The API facilitates the management of  Nodes,  Job  Queueing,  and  querying  of database information.
+There is a small cli application I have  made  called  tc2 which I use for testing and quickly interacting with the API.

 On first start, the Node Dispatcher will query the  database  for  listeners and load whatever listeners were opeartional prior to shutdown.

 ################################################################################